jewelsofthought/neshama/site/posts/judaica/tishby/en-sof_ayin.md

 ---
 title: EN-SOF and AYIN
-description: null
-author: Isaac Tishby
+description: The Alpha and Omega, beginning and end
-tags:
+tags: null
-  - external
 date: 2015-01-01T11:32:16.154Z
 modified: 2022-01-30T19:53:14.934Z
 ---

 ## Wisdom of the Zohar

-## EN-SOF and AYIN

 > (Zohar II, 239a)